Oreolorun/Image-Recognition/README.md

 Upon optimization and analysis of test results, both the 100px and 75px batch normalized models showed similar performances (95.91% and 96.08% respectively) but their performance was quite different on individual car classes with the 100px model doing better in identifying Coupes and Trucks while the 75px model does a better job in identifying Sedans and SUVs.
 Both final models are then ensembled to take advantage of their unique strengths resulting in two ensembling modes with even better performances (96.17% and 97.18%).

-Prototyping is done in a notebook file complete with comments, docstrings, visualisations, model explainability and a step-by-step walk thorough of the coding logic.
-Deployment is done via the python script data_app.py, culminating in a live [streamlit app](https://share.streamlit.io/oreolorun/image-recognition/main/data_app.py).
+Prototyping is done in the **CarTypeImageRecognition.ipynb** notebook file complete with comments, docstrings, visualisations, model explainability and a step-by-step walk thorough of the coding logic.
+Deployment is done via the python script **data_app.py**, culminating in a live [streamlit app](https://share.streamlit.io/oreolorun/image-recognition/main/data_app.py).

 *if notebook file takes too long to render please open on [colab](https://colab.research.google.com/github/Oreolorun/Image-Recognition/blob/main/CarTypeImageRegcognition.ipynb).*